 Whiplash typically causes severe pain the neck and other parts of the body.
 It can also cause headaches, dizziness, blurred vision, and fatigue.
 In serious cases, it can also cause a ringing in the ears, an inability to sleep well, and problems with concentration and memory.

 Pain associated with whiplash may not appear until hours or even days after the crash.
 However, when it sets in, it can be debilitating.
 First, you should visit a medical professional to be sure that your injury is not something more serious than minor whiplash.

-You should be especially wary if you experience any numbness or tingling in other parts of the body, including the shoulders, arms or legs.
-This could single serious nerve damage.
-The neck is a very important part of the body, and even small injuries can have serious (and permanent) consequences.
+You should be especially wary if you experience any numbness or tingling in other parts of the body, including the shoulders, arms or legs, which could indicate serious nerve damage.
+The neck is an important part of the body, and even small injuries can have serious (and permanent) consequences.

 To help the recovery process, follow your doctor’s instructions precisely.
-Your doctor may suggest a number of treatments, such as telling you to:
+Your doctor may suggest a number of treatments, including the following:

 Physical therapy may be helpful to restore motion and promote healing.

 It’s important that you never try any of these treatments without first consulting your doctor—doing the wrong thing with this type of injury could cause permanent, irreversible damage.

 Your doctor might clear you to return to work, school, or other daily activities before you have fully recovered.
 In more serious cases, your doctor may recommend an injection treatment that will help relieve your pain.

 It’s also very important to visit your doctor for follow-up care.